wiris/rust-workshop/PRACTICAL_CASE.md

 Notice that:

 * A subtree can appear multiple times if its placeholder is repeated.
-* A subtree may not appear if its corresponding placeholder doesn't appear neither.
+* A subtree does not appear if its corresponding placeholder doesn't appear on the node above.

 The purpose of this activity is to implement this flattening process.
 To do so implement the function `reduce_tree` on `/src/reducer.rs`.
 You'll also find the data definition of the tree representing this structure, which **you don't have to modify**.